Arsenal ready to open the cheque book for quality player

+Arsenal boss Arsene Wenger is ready to do business in the January transfer market.
 With the club set to see new commercial deals kick in following their £390million move to Emirates Stadium and with plenty of cash in reserve, resources which were further boosted by last summer's sale of captain Robin van Persie to Manchester United, the Frenchman insists the Gunners will be able to invest heavily in the playing staff.

 "My plan is to keep all of the players we have and then to add maybe, if possible, two new players to the squad.
 We will spend big (again) because we had restricted finances because we had built the stadium and had to pay that back," Wenger said in an interview with Al Jazeera Sport recorded before the 2-0 Manchester City defeat and broadcast on Talksport this morning.